A trip to Oahu is truly not complete without a visit to the majestic North Shore.

 While swimming at the waterfall is totally allowed, the status of swimming changes throughout the day depending on the weather.
 All guests who would like to experience a swim at the falls are required to wear a life vest, which is included in your admission fee.

-9. Snorkel or beach at Waimea Beach
+10. Snorkel or beach at Waimea Bay

 In fact, the bay is part of the Pūpūkea Marine Life Conservation District, which means that the amount of fishing is limited, protecting the local aquatic life.